International Concussion Society Co-Founder Ken Shubin Stein shares why concussions are worth fighting for

 If you or somebody you care about thinks that they might have a concussion, they should radically rest until they are cleared by a specialist.
 This is something that I don’t think is stressed nearly enough when discussing concussion recovery.
 Radical rest means no TV, no emotional excitement or stimulation, no reading, no work, no going to school; just rest.
 It’s extremely important in the immediate post-concussion period, even if you’re not sure if you have actually had a concussion.
 That window is believed to be extremely important in a patient’s healing and prognosis.

-Ken Shubin Stein, MD, MPH, CPH, CFA, is a Board Member of the International Concussion Society.
-The International Concussion Society sponsored website Concussion.Org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+Ken Shubin Stein, MD, MPH, CPH, CFA, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
-Working alongside our world-class scientific advisory board, Concussion.org aims to be most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.
+Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.